ylasgamers/web3.eth.py/Inscription/README.md

 - Inscription Auto Mint With Python
 - This Work Only Chain Similiar Ethereum, Like BSC, Polygon, Arbitrum, Base, OPBNB, Other Chain
-- You Need Setting RPC, ChainID, Address, Privatekey, Code Mint, Total Mint
+- You Need Setting config.py To Edit RPC, ChainID, Address, Privatekey, Code Mint, Total Mint